Suraj-Encoding/React-Todo/README.md

               - npm:
                   - Node Packege Manager
-                  - Used to install Third Party Modules
+                  - Used to Install Third Party Modules
                   - Manage your Packages
                   - Install + Execute